maxdevos49/Boss-Fight-Battleground/BFB/BFB.Engine/UI/UIConcepts.md

 ```

-Basicaly makes a view that has an input at the top of the view followed by a list container.
-Each row(horizontal stacked by default) contains a image and then a vertical stack displaying two text components with modifiers to change default appearance of the components.
+Basically makes a view that has an input at the top of the view followed by a list container.
+Each row(horizontal stacked by default) contains a image and then a vertical stack displaying
+two text components with modifiers to change default appearance of the components.